 - Stress the importance of not putting any sweets, toys, or other items through the bars and into the cage, as this could also cause distress, injury, and even death

 - If your children wish to approach your bird, explain that they must walk slowly up to the cage and avoid waving their arms

 Older birds may find it difficult to mix with other birds if they are invading their space.
 However, there is more of a chance of integration if the bird you are bringing into their environment is younger.

 Remember that you should only ever keep the same species of bird within the same cage.
 So for example, only keep canaries with canaries.

 The first encounter between two birds should always be outside of their cage.
-This gives your pets space and also means that you can observe their behaviour and be on standby if they react negatively towards one another.
+This gives your pet’s space and also means that you can observe their behavior and be on standby if they react negatively towards one another.